Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * Alternatively, they can be wired as 'stubs', which reduces the wiring to the board.
 Run two twisted pairs, one from the previous board and one from the next, to a junction point no more than 1m from the toolboard, then use a single twisted pair cable to connect the toolboard to that junction.
 Remove the termination resistor.
 See the section below on stubs for more details.

 Note only the first and last CAN-FD devices on the bus should have the termination resistor fitted.

-## Wiring scheme

-> The polarity of the connections between boards matters.
-In all cases, connect CAN_H on one board to CAN_H on the next board, and similarly connect CAN_L to CAN_L.
-> {.is-warning}

-### Daisy chain

-Typically, the CAN bus is wired in a daisy-chain-style between boards.
-At one end will be the mainboard, with the CAN bus connecting to each subseqent board.

-### Stubs

-Stubs are branches off the CAN bus that are a single twisted pair of wires, connecting to a single board.
-The maximum recommended stub length for the 1Mbit/sec signalling rates used by Duet is 1m, and should preferably use ferrite beads to suppress ringing.
-The total length of all stubs should not be more than 5m.

-The CAN bus on Duet 3 boards normally runs at 1Mbit/sec by default.
-If the bit rate is increased using M952, signal reflections caused by stubs will be more significant, making it more important to keep stubs short and/or use ferrite beads.

-### Termination

-The CAN-FD bus is a two-wire bus with 120 ohm nominal impedance.
-The bus needs to be terminated by 120 ohm resistors at each end, and there should be no terminators on other boards.

 # CAN addresses